Mini-MBA: BioPharma Innovation Curriculum

 Key Takeaways:

-• The life cycle of a new drug, device or therapy
+• The importance of regulatory relationships in the life cycle of a new drug, device or therapy

 • How life science companies prepare to launch a new product, drawing on resources across the organization